jeff0167/Data_And_Things/README.md

 - 1.8 (Optional)

 pdm_task

 - might need a review

 MLOPS exercises

 - might need a review
 - also should have mlflow

 mlflow_task

 ## Notes

+- np convolve is really slow, use scipy.signal.fftconvolve instead

 ---